bestander/animation-smoother/README.md

 The `callback`s registered at `ObjectCoordinateInterpolator#onCoordinateRequest` will be invoked.

 ### ObjectCoordinateInterpolator(initialCoordinate)
-Create a new interpolator instance for any object that may require an actual coordinate at any poing.
+Create a new interpolator instance for any object that may require coordianate interpolation.
 `initialCoordinate` is the start coordinate for the object.

 ### ObjectCoordinateInterpolator#scheduleNext(coordinate, delayFromNow)